Deveadra/webAppTest/README.md

 # Blog - Final Project
-for 1wk .NET student course built from an empty framework.
+for .NET - built from an empty framework.
-For showcasing purposes page viewing is locked behind signin.
-Default signin is user:admin - password:Password1 Registering as new user shows role permissions and menu changes accordingly (cannot post, but can comment on posts created by admins, etc...)
+For showcasing purposes, page viewing is locked behind sign-in.
+Default sign-in is user:admin - password:Password1 Registering as a new user shows role permissions and menu changes accordingly (cannot post, but can comment on posts created by admins, etc...)

 # Backend:
 -Adding database connections